tedkim97/tedkim97.github.io/_posts/2020-02-17-webscraping.md

 - **Avalanche Effect** : A change in a bit of the original input should drastically change the resulting hash - preventing any correlation between hashes of similar inputs.
 - **Easy to compute** : this system wouldn't be very usable if it were slow to compute

-With these properties, we have a potential anonymizing scheme that allows for consistent identification when hashing an ID (determinism), you cannot have accidental duplicates (collision resistant), you cannot find the ID given a hash (one-way), you cannot try to puzzle patterns through hashes (Avalanche effect), and it's fast (easy to compute).
-However, naked hash functions by themselves are not good at anonymizing data.
+With these properties, we have a potential anonymizing scheme that allows for consistent identification when hashing an ID (determinism), you cannot have faulty duplicate ID's (collision resistance), you cannot find the ID given a hash (one-way), you cannot try to solve for patterns through hashes (Avalanche effect), and it's fast (easy to compute).
+However, naked hash functions alone are not good enough.

 In fact, there is a pretty easy attack to this approach.
 Since usernames are *meant* to be public - an attacker could run a couple of hashing algorithms on those publicly available usernames, and sees if any of the generated hashes match your dataset.
 This is basically an easier version of a popular encrypted password attack (the rainbow table attack)!

 As a result, a popular technique to circumvent this is to "salt" information - which is the processing of appending information to the input, to completely change the output.
 An example would be `hash(x||blargh) != hash(x)`.
 Now as long the attacker doesn't know your salting patterns, they won't be able to find ID's as easily.

-Despite all this effort, you can't truly anonymize data as long as the salting technique and CHF are known.
+Despite all this effort, you can't truly anonymize data as long as the salting technique and CHF are known (we can recover user ID's if we have a list of usernames and the salt+hash scheme).
 For example this paper "Introduction To The Hash Function as a Personal Data Pseudonymisation Technique" lists some strengths and weaknesses of using hashing as a pseudonymization schemes[^1].

 [^1]: https://edps.europa.eu/sites/edp/files/publication/19-10-30_aepd-edps_paper_hash_final_en.pdf

-When implementing these cryptographic functions, I recommend using a library (like `pycryptodome`).
+Implementing cryptographic hash functions is complicated, so I recommend using a library (like `pycryptodome`).

 ##### Don't Be Bad
 If you're trying to use web scraping to detect botting or [astroturfing](https://en.wikipedia.org/wiki/Astroturfing#:~:text=Astroturfing%20is%20the%20practice%20of,is%20supported%20by%20grassroots%20participants.), I encourage you to do that!
 However, don't do it to bad things like sell people's information or undermine democracy.